- 0 Comments

 Create a social media mission statement

-It’s crucial for your brand to have a social media mission statement.
-This statement will make it crystal clear how and why you intend to use social media.
-For instance, “to use social media channels to educate present and new clients about football.” could make it clear for everyone who’ll be working on social media for you.
-For what reason, you’re preparing this strategy?
+Your brand must have a social media mission statement.
+This statement will clarify how and why you intend to use social media.
+For instance, “to use social media channels to educate present and new clients about football.” could make it clear to everyone working on social media for you.
+For what reason you’re preparing this strategy?

 A few metrics you should consider are: